Animal Bites and Rabies

 SWPH will call you to discuss the bite or scratch.
 If you do not get a call from us within one business day of reporting the bite, please call us at 1-800-922-0096.

 If the animal involved is a pet, the PHI will contact the pet’s owner.
 The pet stays with their owner.
 If they are alive and well after ten days, the pet did not have rabies in its saliva at the time of the bite or scratch.
 If the animal is a stray or cannot be found, attempts will be made to complete a rabies assessment.
-Rabies treatment for the person who was bitten may have to begin.
+Rabies treatment for the person who was bitten may be required.